 - Whether the request is to register for commercialization (according to country laws and regulations) or to request for permission to register plant breeder’s rights.

 - The country for which the partner requests authorization to commercialize.
 For requests to obtain plant breeder’s rights, priority is given to requests for geographies that are not CIMMYT target or priority for dissemination, for example, high income countries;

 - Ability to generate a benefit for CIMMYT target beneficiaries, as a way to increase scale and scope of impact.
 For example, the possibility for CIMMYT to access and release performance data of CIMMYT developed lines in certain environments where CIMMYT could not conduct the testing itself and when such data could be useful for different regions of the world, with similar environmental conditions.

 Allocation of wheat varieties has taken place in the following cases:

-As part of a collaboration relationship between Agrovegetal and CIMMYT, Agrovegetal has a non-exclusive access to advanced wheat lines that could be suitable for climate conditions in Spain.
+As part of a collaboration relationship between Agrovegetal and CIMMYT (formalized through two Limited Exclusivity Agreements in 2013 and 2018), Agrovegetal has a non-exclusive access to advanced wheat lines that could be suitable for climate conditions in Spain.
 Agrovegetal will conduct further breeding efforts with those lines, through various growing and testing cycles and, as a result, it may select and stabilize some of those lines for later commercialization (limited to Spain).
-Agrovegetal may register some of those lines for commercialization (registration that does not provide an exclusive Intellectual Property Right) or ask for plant breeders rights.
+Agrovegetal may register some of those lines for commercialization or ask for plant breeders rights.
 Up to date, Agrovegetal has not requested authorization to apply for Plant Breeders Rights over any line developed by CIMMYT.

 Rebel Seeds in Australia